apache/arrow-cookbook/python/source/io.rst

-Arrow will partition datasets in subdirectories by default, which will result in 10 different directories named with the value of the partitioning column and with file containing the data partition inside:
+Arrow will partition datasets in subdirectories by default, which will result in 10 different directories named with the value of the partitioning column each with a file containing the subset of the data for that partition:

 .. testcode::